-We are strong believers in our style and in our service, so we offer a FREE 2 week trial to all new students, obligation free.
-After all the best way to choose a martial art is to try it out.
+We are strong believers in our style and in our service, so we offer a FREE 2 week trial to all new students, obligation-free.
+After all, the best way to choose a martial art is to try it out.
 We are super confident that you will love our classes.

-Once you have finished our FREE trial and you wish to continue we have a simple direct fees structure is designed to help you get the most out of your training by encouraging you to train at least twice a week.
+Once you have finished our FREE trial and you wish to continue we have a simple direct fees structure which is designed to help you get the most out of your training by encouraging you to train at least twice per week.
 This helps you quickly develop reflexive skills that you can rely on and also dramatically improves your fitness.
 This means training with Shinkyu is not just great financial value but the best way to get results from your training.

 We believe in making sure that our students get great results from their training but we also don’t want to charge them the earth to achieve them either.